paper-engineer/laser-gallery/docs/_pages/instructions.md

 vented

+have all the safety kit

 safe viewing set up

-connect, camera calibration

-have all the kit

 checklist for setup
 stable base
 ventilation
 safety gear?
 fire suppression

+after that you can connect the laser and do a camera calibration (will require to run the laser)

 ## dialing in feeds and speeds

 lightburn: laser tools > material test. use dropdown to select presets, adjust as necessary. set default settings in "material settings", and all the settings other than the squares you're running will follow those.